open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 # OpenTelemetry Transformation Language

-The OpenTelemetry Transformation Language is a query language for transforming open telemetry data based on the [OpenTelemetry Collector Processing Exploration](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md).
+The OpenTelemetry Transformation Language is a language for transforming open telemetry data based on the [OpenTelemetry Collector Processing Exploration](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md).

 This package reads in OTTL queries and converts them to invokable Booleans and functions based on the OTTL's grammar.